Importance and Mission

 PTIC will play a key role in enhancing PTTEP's competitiveness by driving and accelerating the success of technology development and innovation towards faster industrial application.
 PTIC also plays an important role in the development of technology personnel of the nation.
 It is an area for exchanging knowledge of researchers and experts and building a research network internationally to help extend and drive sustainable technology development.

 In addition, the Company has established PTTEP Subsurface Research Center or PSRC at Hi-Tech Industrial Estate in Ayutthaya Province.
 This center is dedicated to support geological research and strengthen petroleum exploration and production capabilities, evolving from its beginning as the PTTEP Core Research Center (PCRC).
-PTTEP Rapid Scale-up Center (RASC) has also been established, located within the Map Ta Phut Industrial Estate in Rayong Province, to help accelerate scale-up and pilot use of technologies related to petroleum products and petroleum production efficiency.
-The center also supports technologies aimed at reducing carbon emissions as well as promoting clean energy.
+PTTEP Rapid Scale-up Center (RASC) has also been established, located within the Map Ta Phut Industrial Estate in Rayong Province, to help accelerate scale-up and pilot use of technologies related to petroleum production.
+The center also supports technologies aimed at reducing CO2 emissions.

 Knowledge Management

-PTTEP's knowledge management entails 3 dimensions: Create, Share and Apply.
+PTTEP's knowledge management (KM) entails 3 dimensions: Create, Share and Apply.

-Employees are encouraged to study and acknowledge the guidelines and use knowledge correctly and effectively.
-Knowledge from their experiences are expected to be shared and employees should apply the learnt knowledge before performing their duties, to reduce errors and enhance problem–solving skills.
-New work process standards can be developed upon the knowledge, which will eventually lead to innovations.
+Employees are encouraged to seek previous lessons learned, study and adhere to guidelines, ensuring the correct and effective use of knowledge.
+Knowledge gained from experiences should be shared, and employees are expected to apply the learned knowledge before performing their duties, to reduce errors and enhance problem-solving skills.
+This process fosters the development of new work standards, ultimately leading to innovations.

 • 1 Delivering Business Values